 About Klapa Music

 More than 100 miles east of Italy is the Dalmatian coast of Croatia.
 It is typically Mediterranean, and very mountainous.
 The crystal-clear Adriatic washes along the hundreds of miles of coastline.
-The precipitous Dinaric Alps rise thousands of feet, so convoluted and rugged that travel along the coast and its islands is restricted to marine traffic and a two-lane highway that twists and turns.
+The precipitous Dinaric Alps rise thousands of feet above the coast.

 The music exhibits tremendous emotion and feel.
 All the standard and theoretical elements of music can be heard; complex and free rhythms, folk and Italianate harmonies, dynamics, song and verse.
 It is joyous and romantic; a way to be released from the cares of the world.